monash-human-power/MHP-website/src/markdown/subteams.md

     button_href: ""
     image: ../images/electrical.png
   - name: materials
-    description: "The primary purpose of the Materials sub-team is to prototype and manufacture the fairing that covers the human-powered bike.
-This includes undergoing a design process to test and optimise the quality of the fairing to ensure aerodynamic performance of the bike and rider safety.
+    description: The primary purpose of the Materials sub-team is to prototype and manufacture the fairing that covers the human-powered bike.
+This includes undergoing a design process to test and optimise the quality of the fairing to ensure the aerodynamic performance of the bike and rider safety.
 The fairing is currently fabricated using the resin infusion technique which injects epoxy resin into carbon fibre while under a vacuum seal.
-      Once the infusion process is complete, the carbon fibre is either painted or coated in a clear lacquer and decals are applied.
-The team itself provides all members with hands-on manufacturing experience which includes but is not limited to: creating composite components, the use of power tools and surface finishing ."
+Once the infusion process is complete, the carbon fibre is either painted or coated in clear lacquer and decals are applied.
+The team itself provides all members with hands-on manufacturing experience which includes but is not limited to creating composite components, the use of power tools and surface finishing.
     button_text: ""
     button_href: ""
     image: ../images/materials.jpg